Syllabus for MAN-230

-Course objectives covered in this module include objective #10
+Course objectives covered in this module: CO1, CO2

-Course objectives covered in this module include objective #11
+Course objectives covered in this module: CO3, CO4

 You are required to complete six written assignments.
-The written assignments are on a variety of topics associated with the courses modules.
+The written assignments are on a variety of topics associated with the course modules.

 You are required to take a closed-book, proctored midterm examination.
 Consult the Course Calendar for the scheduling of this examination.